danielsaidi/OnboardingKit/Readmes/Hints.md

 presenter.present(hint: hint, in: self, from: view)
 ```

-Tutti comes with a couple of built-in hint presenters:
+Tutti comes with a few built-in hint presenters:

 * `AlertHintPresenter` presents hints in a regular `UIAlertController`.
-* `CalloutHintPresenter` presents hints in a callout bubble.
-You can style these callouts to great extent.
-Have a look at the demo.
+* `CalloutHintPresenter` presents hints in a callout bubble that can be styled to great extent.
+* Tutti currently has no `SwiftUI` presenters.

 You can create your own presenters by implementing the `HintPresenter` protocol.

-Tutti currently has no `SwiftUI` presenters.
+Have a look at the demo for examples on how to customize hints.

 ## Connecting a hint to an onboarding